San Francisco, CA

 Statura posture sensor

-In 15.783 Product Design and Development, I worked with a team of mechanical engineers, RISD industrial designers, and fellow Sloan students to build a real working product to solve a problem that a few of us faced sitting too long at desks and slouching watching TV.
+In 15.783 Product Design and Development, I worked with a team of mechanical engineers, RISD industrial designers, and fellow Sloan students to build a real working product for a problem a few of us felt firsthand, sitting too long at desks and slouching while watching TV.

 HardwareMITBluetoothProduct DesignGamification